crashoverride777/swifty-ads/README.md

 # Reward Videos

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.
 To use reward videos follow the steps above to intergrate your mediation network(s) of choice.
-Than read the AdMob
+Than read the AdMob rewarded video guidlines

 https://developers.google.com/admob/ios/rewarded-video

-and your 3rd party ad network guidlines to set up reward videos correctly.
+and your 3rd party mediation ad network guidlines to set up reward videos correctly.
 Once everything is set you can show reward videos by calling

 ```swift
 AdsManager.sharedInstance.showRewardVideo()